St. Louis Cemetery #1

 Laveau’s tomb itself is a popular tourist attraction with many a visitor leaving offerings, candles, flowers, Voodoo dolls, and beads in the hopes that Laveau will bestow her blessings upon them.

 Even more bizarre, rumors abound that say her soul appears in various places as a large shiny black Voodoo cat, with fire red eyes.
-Recommendation to visitors who may see this cat are to cross themselves three times and back away, rather than turning on the cat, for fear of being cursed.
+Recommendation to visitors who may see this cat is to cross themselves three times and back away, rather than turning on the cat, for fear of being cursed.

 Another tale says that the Voodoo Queens “familiar”, a large snake that she called Zombi, was placed in her coffin when she died and is entombed with her.
 Today, it is said that the snake guards her tomb and has been seen slithering around the crypt or basking in the sun atop of it.